Sunni protests flare after Iraqi minister's staff held

 Politicians and the authorities gave conflicting accounts of the incident, but it evoked an episode a year ago when Iraq moved to arrest Sunni Vice President Tareq al-Hashemi, accusing him of running death squads just as U.S. troops left.

-Maliki, who forged his political career in exile and resistance to Saddam Hussein, called for calm, urging opponents not to color a judicial decision with politics.
+Maliki, who forged his political career in exile and resistance to Saddam Hussein, called for calm, urging opponents not to colour a judicial decision with politics.

 "Let Sunni and Shi'ite know that the execution of judicial orders against some accused does not mean the targeting of a certain sect," Maliki said.
 "We call on all to stop any statement or voice compromising the unity of the country."